alextegelid/qmk-keymap-svg/README.md

 This is very much a work in progress.
 If you have any suggestions, please open a PR or an issue.

-Currently only works with the layout of the Ferris Sweep keyboard.
+Currently only works with the layout of the [Ferris keyboard](https://github.com/davidphilipbarr/Sweep).
+I use the [Ben Vallack mod](https://github.com/benvallack/Ferris-Sweep-Tweaked) of the [Ferris Sweep](https://github.com/davidphilipbarr/Sweep) myself.

 ## Usage
 ```